-Sheriff.
 In law regarding the appointment of a sheriff as a result of a vacancy, the bill requires any individual appointed to the office of sheriff to be a qualified elector of the county on the day the individual is sworn in as sheriff.

-School and community college boards.
 In the School Election Act and the Community College Election Act, the bill requires a candidate whose name is inserted on the ballot by the voter to be a qualified elector residing in the district.